Chair: Koser Shaheen

 Joseph is a project finance lawyer with DLA Piper focusing on energy and infrastructure projects in Africa and other emerging markets.
 Joseph was qualified in England and Wales and Hong Kong in 2001.
 He is a member of the Hong Kong Society.

-Angeli is a trainee solicitor at Keoghs Solicitors and vice-chair of the Hindu Lawyers Association.
+Angeli is a solicitor at Keoghs Solicitors and vice-chair of the Hindu Lawyers Association.
 Her primary role on the committee is to promote the interests of Hindu lawyers and encourage them to engage with the Law Society.
 She also has a strong interest in supporting south Asian women in the profession.

 Marcia is a solicitor and partner at Kingsley Napley LLP.
 She is interested in immigration, nationality and European law.
 She has a collaborative approach with the Home Office and is often asked to participate in roundtable discussions on immigration policy.
 She provides technical and compliance training on corporate immigration for HR professionals in various industries.